timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

     Keep the results for a later step.

-1. Connect to your Cloud database using psql if you're not already connected:
+1. Connect to your Cloud database using psql if you aren't already connected:

    ```bash
    # Use your Cloud credentials and connection details.
    psql “postgres://tsdbadmin:<cloud_password>@<cloud_host>:<cloud_port>/tsdb?sslmode=require”
    ```

-1. In psql, while connected to your Cloud database, recreate each continuous aggregate definition.
+1. In psql, use the information from Step 2 to recreate each continuous aggregate definition:

    ```bash
    # Replace <view_name> and <view_definition> with each result from Step 2.